ivan-cardenas/ESSFlows/README.txt

-﻿This README.txt file was generated on 20220407 by IVAN CARDENAS, LAKSHMIPRIYA SABU and EMERALD AWUOR
+﻿This README.txt file was generated on 20220407 by IVAN CARDENAS, LAKSHMIPRIYA SABU and EMERALD AWUOR.
+License: CC-BY-NC-ND-4.0

+abstract: >
+This repository contains the original presentation and methodology developed in March–April 2022 for modeling the redistribution of marine food resources using origin–destination flows, CO2 fuel cost estimation, and Furness modeling.
+Developed independently as part of the course "Global Challenges, Local Actions" at the M-GEO program at the University of Twente.
+This work includes all figures, calculations, and visualizations used in the original project submission and final presentation.

 -------------------
 GENERAL INFORMATION